-Having competed extensively at the highest level of international track and field for more than a decade, the former "Tiger of the Year" turned in numerous outstanding performances while under Shaver's guidance.
-Her professional career included appearances in two Olympic Games, six World Championships, two Commonwealth Games and two Goodwill Games among many other elite international competitions.
+Having competed extensively at the highest level of international track and field for more than a decade, Parris-Thymes turned in numerous outstanding performances while under Shaver's guidance.
+Her professional career included appearances in two Olympic Games, six World Championships, two Commonwealth Games and two Goodwill Games, among many other elite international competitions.

-A specialist in the 400-meter hurdles, Parris-Thymes' resume boasts three Jamaican national titles, one Central American & Caribbean Championships title, two Commonwealth Games silver medals, a pair of Goodwill Games silver medals, three World Championships finals appearances and two top-10 finishes in the event at the Olympic Games.
+A specialist in the 400-meter hurdles, Parris-Thymes' resume boasts three Jamaican national titles, one Central American & Caribbean Championships title, two Commonwealth Games silver medals, a pair of Goodwill Games silver medals, three World Championships finals appearances and two top-10 finishes at the Olympic Games.

 Her success was nurtured at the collegiate level while spending two highly successful seasons as a member of the Lady Tigers' national championship squad.
 An eight-time All-American, Parris-Thymes won a total of five NCAA titles, five SEC titles and was awarded the SEC Commissioner's Trophy in 1994 for her efforts.
 She currently ranks No. 3 on LSU's all-time outdoor performance list in the 400 hurdles as she posted a top time of 55.17 during her collegiate career.